-Having spent our lives on public transport the Professional Moron staff have perfected the “1000 Yard Stare” (shell shock) of anyone who has gotten used to daily travels of 3 hours+ can testify to.
+Having spent our lives on public transport the Professional Moron staff have perfected the “1000 Yard Stare” (shell shock) of anyone who has gotten used to daily travels of three hours can testify to.

 Of course in other areas of England you’re not deep underground so public transport users are free to use their mobile phones.